 - Garg, N.; Wang, K.; Martin, S.W.
 A Raman spectroscopic study of the evolution of sulfates and hydroxides in cementfly ash pastes Cement and Concrete Research, 53, 91-103, 2013.

 - Garg, N.; Wang, K.; Comparing performance of different clays on fly ash modified mortars Journal of Sustainable Cement Based Materials, 1:3, 111-125, 2012.

 - More details on Google Scholar.

 Conferences Organized or Chaired

-- Session on cementitious materials in the division of Geochemistry at 253rd American Chemical Society meeting in San Francisco, California, 2017
+- Co-organizer of the session on cementitious materials in the division of Geochemistry at 253rd American Chemical Society meeting in San Francisco, California, April 2017

 - Princeton Writing in Science & Engineering Teaching Fellowship, 2017

 - Journal of European Ceramic Society (JECS) Trust Grant, 2018

 - Dwight David Eisenhower Transportation Fellowship, Federal Highway Administration, 2011